Deploying to AEM as a Cloud Service

 The fundamentals of code development are similar in AEM as a Cloud Service compared to the AEM On Premise and Managed Services solutions.
-Developers write code and test it locally, which is then pushed to remote AEM as a Cloud Service environments.
+Developers write code and test it locally, which is then pushed to remote environments on AEM as a Cloud Service.
 Cloud Manager, which was an optional content delivery tool for Managed Services, is required.
-This is now the sole mechanism for deploying code to AEM as a Cloud Service dev, stage, and production environments.
-For quick feature validation and debugging prior to deploying those aforementioned environments, code can be synced from a local environment to a Rapid Development Environment.
+This delivery tool is now the sole mechanism for deploying code to AEM as a Cloud Service dev, stage, and production environments.
+For quick feature validation and debugging before deploying those previously mentioned environments, code can be synced from a local environment to a Rapid Development Environment.

 The update of the AEM version is always a separate deployment event from pushing custom code.
-Viewed in another way, custom code releases should be tested against the AEM version that is on production since that is what it will be deployed on the top.
-AEM version updates that happen after that, which will be frequent and are automatically applied.
+Viewed another way, custom code releases should be tested against the AEM version that is on production because that is what it is deployed on the top.
+AEM version updates that happen after that, which are frequent and are automatically applied.
 They are intended to be backward compatible with the customer code already deployed.

-The rest of this document will describe how developers should adapt their practices so they work with both AEM as a Cloud Service’s Version updates and customer updates.
+The rest of this document describes how developers should adapt their practices so they work with both AEM as a Cloud Service’s Version updates and customer updates.

-Like for existing non-cloud AEM versions, a local, offline development based on a specific quickstart will be supported and is expected to be the tool of choice for debugging in the majority of cases.
+Like for existing non-cloud AEM versions, a local, offline development based on a specific quickstart is supported and is expected to be the tool of choice for debugging usually.

 NOTE

-Deploying Content Packages via Cloud Manager and Package Manager
+Deploying Content Packages by way of Cloud Manager and Package Manager deploying-content-packages-via-cloud-manager-and-package-manager

 Customers deploy custom code to cloud environments through Cloud Manager.
-It should be noted that Cloud Manager transforms locally assembled content packages into an artifact conforming to the Sling Feature Model, which is how an AEM as a Cloud Service application is described when running in a cloud environment.
-As a result, when looking at the packages in Package Manager on Cloud environments, the name will include “cp2fm” and the transformed packages have all metadata removed.
+Cloud Manager transforms locally assembled content packages into an artifact conforming to the Sling Feature Model, which is how an application on AEM as a Cloud Service is described when running in a cloud environment.
+As a result, when looking at the packages in Package Manager on Cloud environments, the name includes “cp2fm” and the transformed packages have all metadata removed.
 They cannot be interacted with, meaning they cannot be downloaded, replicated, or opened.
 Detailed documentation about the converter can be found here.

-Content packages written for AEM as a Cloud Service applications must have a clean separation between immutable and mutable content and Cloud Manager will only install the mutable content, also outputting a message like:
+Content packages written for applications on AEM as a Cloud Service must have a clean separation between immutable and mutable content and Cloud Manager only installs the mutable content, also outputting a message like the following:

 Generated content-package <PACKAGE_ID> located in file <PATH> is of MIXED type

-The rest of this section will describe the composition and implications of immutable and mutable packages.
+The rest of this section describes the composition and implications of immutable and mutable packages.

-As application changes due to the Blue-Green deployment pattern are enabled by a switch, they cannot depend on changes in the mutable repository with the exception of service users, their ACLs, nodetypes and index definition changes.
+As application changes due to the deployment pattern are enabled by a switch, they cannot depend on changes in the mutable repository except for service users, their ACLs, nodetypes, and index definition changes.

 For customers with existing code bases, it is critical to go through the repository restructuring exercise described in AEM documentation to ensure that content formerly under the /etc is moved to the right location.